PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 No real-model conversion was run because the two reconciliation calls and their ModelIR effects are unchanged.

+## Late binary reconciliation characterization

+The next family contains the two guarded late binary reconciliation results.
+The first follows static-signature and indexed binary-adapter repair and also guards on cleanup-only tensor pruning.
+The second is nested under the existing late-layout enablement condition and runs only when the late binary recovery summary reports a positive mutation.

+Neither result has a default assignment or a consumer.
+The characterization fixes both nested guard structures, source order, owner arguments, `include_mutation_count=True`, pruning evidence, and absence of loads.
+A strict expected failure requires stable `shape_reconciliation.primary.late_binary_repair` and `shape_reconciliation.primary.late_binary_layout_recovery` records.
+No production source changed.

+Validation completed sequentially under core-only `uv`:

+- dedicated nested-guard contract: `1 passed, 1 xfailed in 0.18s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented result-destination migration.

 ## Primary generic final reconciliation implementation

 The three selected results now record as: